danielabar/meblog/src/markdown/a-vanilla-routing-experiment.md

 The router had no subdirectory awareness.
 It needed to know its base path so it could both strip the prefix from incoming URLs (to match routes) and prepend it when constructing URLs for `history.pushState()`.

 The solution used a clever trick: ES modules know their own URL via [import.meta](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import.meta).
-Since the module file always lives at a known location relative to the deployment root, you can derive the base path from its URL at runtime—no configuration or build step needed.
+Since the module file always lives at a known location relative to the deployment root, you can derive the base path from its URL at runtime as follows:

-The entire detection lives in a two-line module:

 ```javascript
 // js/base-path.js